chemi5t/pinterest-data-pipeline905/other_readme_files/README_backup.md

 Pinterest data is sent to the `API`, which sends the data to the `MSK Cluster` using the `plugin-connector pair` previously created.

-Modification of the `user_posting_emulation_basic.py` script to `user_posting_emulation_batch.py` allows sending of data from the three tables to their corresponding `Kafka topics` using the `API` Invoke URL previously noted.
+Modification of the `user_posting_emulation_basic.py` script to `user_posting_emulation_batch.py` allows sending data from the three tables to their corresponding `Kafka topics` using the `API` Invoke URL previously noted.

-From within the project folder terminal, in a new terminal run the following:
+From within the project folder terminal, in a new terminal, run the following:

 ```python
 python user_posting_emulation_batch.py